Syntaqx/syntaqx/README.md

 - [🍽️ serve](https://github.com/syntaqx/serve) · a static http server anywhere you need one.
 - [📣 echo-server](https://github.com/syntaqx/echo-server) - a simple server for http testing purposes
 - [🎣 git-hooks](https://github.com/syntaqx/git-hooks) · A collection of useful Git hooks for use with pre-commit.
-- [🔇 immutablewebapps.com](https://immutablewebapps.com) · A framework-agnostic methodology for building and deploying static SPAs.
 - [⚓ syntaqx/setup-kustomize](https://github.com/syntaqx/setup-kustomize) · A simple GitHub Action to install the Kustomize binary

 ### Coding Challenges